j-u-p-iter/http-client/README.md

 // Sends GET request
 const request = httpClient.read('/posts');

-// And immediately cancels itt request.cancel();
+// And immediately cancels it
+request.cancel();

 // After you cancel a request, an attempt to resolve it